shenwei356/seqkit/README.md

 Two subcommands must read all records in memory right now, `shuffle` and `sort`.
 But I'll improve this later.

+### Reproducibility

+Subcommands `sample` and `shuffle` use random function, random seed could be given by flag `-s` (`--rand-seed`).
+This make sure that sample result could be reproduced in different environments with same random seed.

 ## Usage && Examples